 The Navy's Boatswain's Mate rating (which is what the Navy calls its jobs) is one of the two oldest in this branch of the military, dating back to 1794.

-This rating, which has Navy Occupational Specialty code number B400 allows new recruits to enlist without a specific career path identified.
+This rating, which has Navy Enlisted Classification (NEC) B400 allows new recruits to enlist without a specific career path identified.
 It's often used by some enlisted personnel who haven't decided which career to pursue (think of it as a college freshman whose major is still "undecided"), and by others who want a certain rating that may not be available at the time they enlist.

 Duties Performed by Boatswain's Mates

-Boatswain's mates train, direct and supervise personnel in ship's maintenance duties in all activities relating to marlinspike (a tool used to help tie large knots), deck, boat seamanship, painting, upkeep of ship's external structure, rigging, deck equipment and, of course, boats.
+The boatswain's mate will train, direct, and supervises ship's personnel in all activities relating to using the marlinspike.
+A marlinspike is a tool used to help tie large knots.
+The boatswain's mate also helps to instruct other activities on deck, boat seamanship painting, upkeep of ship's external structure, rigging, deck equipment and, of course, the smaller crafts onboard.

 Working Environment for Boatswain's Mates

 After successful completion of recruit training, boatswain's mates are usually assigned to shipboard duties where the Navy needs them the most.

 Boatswain's mates can request and may receive on-the-job training for a rating that they are interested in, qualified for and which is available at their first command by completing correspondence courses and personal advancement requirements.
 They must also be recommended by their commanding officer for the Navy rating they desire.

 Although this rating may seem like a jack-of-all-trades job with wildly varied duties, the Navy describes boatswain's mates as the "backbone of every ship's crew."

 After completion of recruit training, enlistees in the Seaman Apprenticeship Training Program attend six weeks of training at boatswain's mate class "A" school in Great Lakes, Illinois.